Zillow: Buyer services

 Zillow allows home buyers to search for properties by location, total price, features, and other criteria.
 Users may also view properties not currently on the market as part of the research process.
 Zillow connects buyers with local real estate agents through their Zillow Premier Agent program.

 Seller services

 Zillow provides sellers with an estimate of home value, referred to as a "Zestimate", based on a range of information available through public records, including sales of comparable houses in a neighborhood.
 Users can compare their Zestimate to prices of actual home sales in their region or neighborhood.
+As of 2026, Zillow says that the Zestimate usually off by as much as approximately 7% for most homes that are not currently listed for sale, and almost 2% for homes that are for sale.
+That means that if the Zestimate says a home is probably worth $500,000, then the actual value is likely somewhere in the range of $460,000 to $540,000 if the house is not currently listed for sale, and in the range of $490,000 to $510,000 if it is listed for sale.

 Zillow also connects sellers with local real estate agents, who can perform additional market analysis, such as appraisals, to determine home value and consult on home improvements to maximize value.
 Sellers and agents can both use Zillow's suite listings tools, which facilitate interactive and 3D floor plans enabled by AI features.
 Agents also have access to professional photography and media services.

 Sellers can also use Zillow to request cash offers from Opendoor.